Buying a New Construction Home? 5 Tips You Need To Know

 There’s too much that can go wrong under the walls.
 So be sure to hire a third-party inspector to review the house before the walls go up, that is, before drywall or sheetrock is installed.
 We call this a pre-drywall inspection.
 You will be stunned to learn how many issues can be found…many never caught by county inspection.
 In my experience, the #1 most common problem has been damaged trusses, which can affect not only your roof, but also lead to bowing in your ceilings.
 You’ll need an expert eye to catch this.
-Bowed studs, missing foundation bolts, and hurricane ties, improper sealing, gaps in sheathing…nothing is out of the ordinary.
+Bowed studs, missing foundation bolts and hurricane ties, improper sealing, gaps in sheathing…nothing is out of the ordinary.
 Hire a third-party, pre-drywall inspector to find these issues for you.
 Builders will give you a song and dance to avoid fixing a few things.
 But they’ll take care of 90% or more of the items that come up in a third-party inspection.

 Another opportunity to inspect would be once the home is complete, but before closing.
 At this point, your inspector will check for everything from the roof to foundation to property grading, HVAC, water heater, fixtures, flooring, installed appliances, cabinets, drawers, etc., etc..
 Your builder is likely to provide you with a warranty that can cover some of the items that will be found at a final inspection.
-But do you really want to wait to find out that your shower isn’t draining, or one of your toilets is loose, or there is some bowing in your roof or a damaged gutter that you can’t even see?
+But do you really want to wait to learn after closing that your shower isn’t draining, or one of your toilets is loose, or there is some bowing in your roof or a damaged gutter that you can’t even see?
 Some of our clients forego this second inspection because it is roughly double the cost of the pre-drywall inspection.
 But you’ll be shocked just how long the inspection reports are for a final inspection, so if you want to be cautious, do it.
 It’s a small expense to ensure the quality of your major investment.

 EXPECT THE UNEXPECTED

 The housing industry has been especially tested during the pandemic era.
 Though thankfully, we seem to be through the worst of it, supply chain issues still periodically impact builders.
 No builder stockpiles materials and many housing components are build-to-order for suppliers.
-Cabinets, HVAC ductwork, drywall, and appliances are among the items we’ve seen delayed in our market this Summer.
+Cabinets, HVAC ductwork, drywall, and appliances are among the items we’ve seen delayed in our market.
 Of course, illness has also impacted construction crews.
 Keep after your construction manager to update you in a timely manner.
 Construction managers are closest to the job and responsible not only for tracking their performance to schedule but for updating you as well as their own management on progress.